ProfessionallyEvil/tartar-sauce/README.md

 # tartar-sauce
 ## About
 Miscellaneous demos and scripts for user awareness campaigns.
 These are odds and ends assembled based on some common asks from phishing campaigns of the past.
-More detail about usage and extending the payloads is in the blog: *url tbd*
+More detail about usage and extending the payloads is in the blog: [https://www.secureideas.com/blog/tartar-sauce-for-your-phishing-program](https://www.secureideas.com/blog/tartar-sauce-for-your-phishing-program)

 **Note: These materials are for demonstrations and user awareness exercises conducted with the target organization's permission.
 Don't use them for evil.**